YU-JAN/portfolio/finalproject3.md

 ## Identified Audience

 My intended audiences are people who are able to access the Internet, who are interested in ride-hailing services, and people who can read in English.
 But if it's possible, I also want to draw big corporations' eyes (such as the platform service Uber, Lyft, DoorDash, Grubhub, and so on) to the specific group - Female rideshare drivers.

 ## Presentation Preparation

 To prepare for the 1-minute pitch, I tried multiple forms with different content.
 I really want to talk about the background of the gig economy in the beginning before diving into Andrea's story.
 However, I was unable to control the time in 1 minute with all of the content.
 So I decided to focus on "Andrea's story" for my opening, and challenges next.
-It's an interesting experience to practice condense my speech into 1 minute, and I believe it will be helpful for my future elevator pitch too.
+It's an interesting experience to practice condense my speech into 1 minute, and also see other classmate's presentation (was impressed by the business pitch, it is really cool!)
+I believe this presentation practice will be helpful for my future elevator pitch too!

 ## References for Materials Used